Skip to main content

 Suggested Duration

-15-30 minutes for exterior viewing and reading historical information
+15-30 minutes for photos and reading the historical information

 Getting There